-Anticipated outcome:
+Anticipated outcomes

-(1) Aim 3 will generate virtual trajectories under conditions with and without PAH pollution while considering a realistic pollution event that occurred during 2021.
+(1) Specific Aim 3 will generate virtual trajectories under conditions with and without PAH pollution while considering a realistic pollution event that occurred during 2021.

-(2) Aim 3 will compute the effects of PAH-related larval behavior on larval dispersal and connectivity estimates such as connectivity matrices, dispersal kernels, and betweenness centrality.
+(2) Specific Aim 3 will compute the effects of PAH-related larval behavior on larval dispersal and connectivity estimates such as connectivity matrices, dispersal kernels, and betweenness centrality.

 (3) From a broader perspective, our proposal will push the envelope in increasing the biological realism of biophysical models, promoting suitable marine conservation and policy efforts.